groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/presentation.md

 ---

 Microsoft PowerPoint presentations of PPT and PPTX formats are widely used for slideshows that contain rich multimedia materials and as a modern software replacement for old slide projector devices.
 Microsoft Office suite includes PowerPoint and other tools, like Word and Excel, for better office productivity.
-Although Microsoft Office provides a possibility to save PPT or PPTX presentations to other formats like images, HTML, XML, etc. It may be boring, time-consuming and ineffective to save a large number of files manually.
+Although Microsoft Office provides a possibility to save PPT or PPTX presentations to other formats like images, HTML, XML, etc. It may be boring, time-consuming, and ineffective to save numerous files manually.

 In such a situation, GroupDocs.Conversion for .NET will help you with converting presentations into a wide range of output file formats.
 And you don't even need to install any third-party software for that!
 Everything can be made with just several lines of C# code.

-This article explains how to convert PPT (or PPTX) presentations to other file formats programmatically with C# language.
+This article explains how to convert PPT (or PPTX) presentations to other file formats programmatically using C# language.

 ## Supported presentation file conversions